32-B3, 32-C3 and usually 32-B2 fractures are not reducible fractures; therefore, biological fracture repairs are recommended.

-The plate is applied by inserting at least three bicortical screws in each major segment.
-The plate should bridge at least 75% of the length of the tibia.
+If possible, the plate is applied by inserting at least three bicortical screws in each major segment.
+The plate should bridge at least 75% of the length of the femur.

 Phase 1: 1-3 day after surgery